giannisalinetti/oadp-minio-demo/README.md

 # OADP + Minio Demo

 A demo repository to show how OADP works with a generic S3 backend (Minio).
+The purpose of this demo is purely to showcase the features of OADP using a simple backend during labs and workshops.

 ## Install OADP from the OpenShift Console
 Install the OADP Operator from the Openshift's OperatorHub.
 Search for the operator using keywords like `oadp` or `velero`